anggara-bayu/oddle-backend-challenge/README.md

 * Code.
 Commit and Push as many times as you want, only the last Pull Request will be graded
 * Create a Pull Request in your private repo and invite us as reviewer
 * Add https://github.com/oddle-developer as collaborator for your repo and add `oddle-developer` as reviewer to your PR

+## Bayu Notes
+* I have added the sql script and the example of how to use the API in json file (Weather.postman_collection.json).
+You can find both files in the root folder of this project